infiniteautomation/ma-dashboards/UI/README.md

 Then run:
 1. `npm install`
-2. `npm run-script build-docs`
+2. `npm run-script webpack -- --mode development`

-3. `npm run-script build-dev`
+This will run Webpack using the development mode.
+You may also want to try Webpack's `watch` option:

-The `build-dev` will run Webpack using the development mode.
+1. `npm run-script webpack -- --mode development --watch`